 UConn Reports and Statistics

-UConn’s report reflects the university’s deep commitment to sexual violence response and prevention.
-The report outlines the university’s hundreds of prevention, awareness and risk reduction programs and awareness campaigns during the 2015 calendar year.
+UConn’s report reflects the University’s deep commitment to sexual violence prevention and response.
+It outlines the university’s hundreds of prevention, awareness and risk reduction programs and awareness campaigns during the 2017 calendar year.
 It also outlines the university’s comprehensive response to incidents that do occur.

 UConn Sexual Assault Campus Climate Survey Fall 2015